bahp/pyAMR/examples/tutorial/README.rst

 Tutorial
 ========

-Below is a gallery of examples
+Below is a gallery of examples that explain step by step the possible metrics that can be computed using the library.
+In addition, it has examples to visualise such mtrics.